-This is a proposed hybrid meeting where anyone can attend virtually or in-person.
-If you wish to provide comments, you will need to register for virtual or in-person with Nellie Evans, administrative assistant to Development Services.
-This meeting will be livestreamed on the municipality's YouTube channel.
-An agenda with a link to watch the meeting will be posted in our council portal closer to the meeting date.
+Council received an update from staff on November 21, 2022.
+Council asked for a special meeting of Council for January 26, 2023, to review the updated draft short-term rental licensing by-law.
+An agenda with a link to watch the meeting will be posted in our council portal by the end of the day on Friday, January 20th.
 For those wishing to attend in person, the meeting will be held at Council Chambers at the Stanley Complex, 38594 Mill Road, Varna.
-Please check back for updates.

 Highlights of the proposed by-law

 The purpose of the proposed by-law is to ensure safety of all parties in and around all properties.
 It is designed to have certain items in mind for protection of renters and neighbours.
 Some items to be included in the by-law are:

 - A parking management plan to ensure that people do not park on streets outside of permitted areas and to prohibit parking on private lots where damage to septic systems could happen.